Check out our transport pages to find the best and cheapest ways of getting around.

 If you live further out or need to travel around Glasgow or beyond, then please see our public transport information.

 If you don’t wish to travel all by yourself, you can apply to Glasgow University journey share service to see if you can find a walking, cycling or driving buddy to go with you.
+Or check out the University’s Personal Travel Planning for advice on your travel options to campus.

 If you are going on foot, and it is going to be some distance, don’t forget to wear or carry an extra pair of sensible shoes, and use a good quality rucksack to carry heavy loads, rather than flimsy shopping bags.